 Maybe you luck out the domain that matches your brand and business name is available right away.
 If so, consider yourself lucky.
 Do not expect to be able to register a 3 or 4-letter domain name as most if not all of them have been registered.

 More than likely you will need to find a clever combination of branding and the business name to come to the perfect domain name.

-If you are stuck on a name, there are name generators that may get the creative juices flowing.
+If you are stuck on a name, you can use 10Web AI Business Name Generator which may get the creative juices flowing.

 If your ideal domain name isn’t readily available, one option would be to choose a domain name that describes what you do as a business or a service.
 In this case, think about your audience.
 Are you serving a global base or a local community?
 If local, can you pick a name that refers to the local city or state?